The Best Wildlife Experience in Every Province

-Alberta: Up close with wolfdogs (Yamnuska Wolfdog Sanctuary, Rocky View County)
+Alberta: Up-close with wolfdogs at Yamnuska Wolfdog Sanctuary, Rocky View County

-Get reacquainted with the outdoors with these best hikes in Canada.
+Get reacquainted with the great outdoors on these iconic Canadian hikes.

 Photo: Indigenous Tourism BC/Sea Wolf Adventures

-From hiking and biking to adrenaline-fuelled activities, here are the best things to do in Whistler during the summer.
+From hiking and biking to adrenaline-fuelled activities, here are the best things to do in Whistler this summer.

 Photo: Travel Yukon

-Yukon: Caribou and “grolar” bears (Ivvavik National Park)
+Yukon: Caribou and “grolar” bears at Ivvavik National Park

 Set upon the tundra and cradled into a set of velvety mountains, this park—one of Canada’s newest—sees only 200 visitors every year.
 Unconnected by road, you must organize a visit through Parks Canada and fly in on a Twin Otter supplied by a charter company, landing on dirt strip that was once part of a mining camp.
 Once you arrive, you’re surrounded by natural wonders.
 Arctic char swim in the river and golden eagles fly overhead.
 While taking a ridgeline hike, the lucky will encounter anything from wolves to muskoxen to caribou, the latter of which migrate through the park by the hundreds of thousands.
 And while it sounds like a mythical creature, “grolars” roam the area—a hybrid of grizzlies and polar bears.
 Extremely rare and beautiful, they’re also fierce, so make sure to keep your distance.